Windows Installer, Java Installer, Freeware Installer

 Adding the current component to a category.

-Use the [ New ] button, the "New" list context menu item or press the Insert key while the focus is on the list control.
-The Edit Qualified Component And Group dialog will be displayed allowing you qualify this component.
+Use the [ New ] button, the “New” list context menu item or press the Insert key while the list control is focused.
+The Edit Qualified Component And Group Dialog will be displayed allowing you qualify this component.

 Editing the qualified properties

-Use the [ Edit ] button, the "Edit" list context menu item or press the Space key while the focus is on the list control.
-The Edit Qualified Component And Group dialog will be displayed allowing you to edit the qualified properties for the current component.
+Use the [ Edit ] button, the “Edit” list context menu item or press the Space key while the list control is focused.
+The Edit Qualified Component And Group Dialog will be displayed allowing you to edit the qualified properties for the current component.

 Removing the component from a category

-Use the [ Remove ] button, the "Remove" list context menu item or press the Delete key while the focus is on the list control.
+Use the [ Remove ] button, the “Remove” list context menu item or press the Delete key while the list control is focused.

 Isolated Components

-When creating an install package you can specify that the installer should copy some files used by a certain application, in the same folder as the application rather than to a shared location.
-These files are used only by that application.
+When creating an install package, you can specify if the installer should copy some files used by a certain application, in the application's folder rather than in a shared location.

-• The installation of other applications that use the same files, but with higher versions will not overwrite the original ones.
+• Installing other applications that use the same files, but with a higher version, will ensure that the original files are not overwritten.

 Isolating a component

-Use the [ Add... ] button, the "Add..." list context menu item or press the Insert key while the focus is on the list control.
+Use the [ Add... ] button, the “Add...” list context menu item or press the Insert key while the list control is focused.
 The Component Picker will be displayed allowing you to select a component.
 The selected component will be isolated with the current one.

 Removing an isolated component

-Use the [ Remove ] button, the "Remove" list context menu item or press the Delete key while the focus is on the list control.
+Use the [ Remove ] button, the “Remove” list context menu item or press the Delete key while the list control is focused.